RezaAbiri2020/BCIDiscreteControl/README.md

 ### exo_control

 This module contains functions that support interfacing with and controling a custom planar exoskeleton device.
-These functions primarily act on the *Arduino* struct in the *Params* struct.truct.assification to neural data and return discrete states.
+These functions primarily act on the *Arduino* struct in the *Params* struct.

+---

+fication to neural data and return discrete states.
 These functions act on the *Clicker* struct.
 Currently, *click_classifier.m* returns